centic9/CommonCrawlDocumentDownload/README.md

 * The mime-types that are detected as download-able files isare handled in the class `MimeTypes`.
 * Adjust the name of the list of found files in `DownloadURLIndex.COMMON_CRAWL_FILE`.
 * Adjust the location where files are downloaded to in `Utils.DOWNLOAD_DIR`.
 * The starting file-index (of the approximately 300 cdx-files) is currently set as constant in class `org.dstadler.commoncrawl.index.DownloadURLIndex`, this way you can also re-start a download that was interrupted before.

+### Adjust which commoncrawl-index is fetched

+CommonCrawl periodically runs crawls and publishes them.
+You can switch to newer crawls by adjusting the constant `CURRENT_CRAWL` in [DownloadURLIndex.java](src/main/java/org/dstadler/commoncrawl/index/DownloadURLIndex.java#L32) to the proper `<year>-<week>` number of the newer crawl.

+See https://commoncrawl.org/connect/blog/ for announcemnts of the latest crawls.

 ### Ideas